Tiggywinkles Case Study Interview

 Why did you need a new system?

-We look after around 10,000 animal casualties each year; that’s up to 70 casualties each day.
+We look after around 10,000 animal casualties each year.
 How we accessed information was becoming far too complicated; we could not easily see what supporters and rescuers were doing for us or tie them to the animal they had brought in.
-We were running eight different Access databases for casualties, adoptions, memberships, collection pots and general donors – rescuers were being logged as animals in the old front-of-house system as we only had one record type.
+We were running eight different Access databases for casualties, adoptions, memberships, collection pots and general donors.

 Who uses the system?